 22 Elliott Street in renowned South of Broad.
 This historic property has been meticulously restored and features luxury finishes while maintaining many original 18th century features.
 3 bedrooms, 3 bathrooms and 4,389 square feet, 22 Elliott has been updated with a new roof and new wiring, heating, AC and duct work.
-The downstairs dining room features extremely rare indigo dyed cedar paneling and still has its original fireplace.
+The downstairs dining room features extremely rare indigo dyed cypress paneling and still has its original fireplace.
 Old and new juxtapose seamlessly in the kitchen, which has floor to ceiling custom cabinets designed by master contractor David Hoffman, a restored fireplace and unlacquered brass furnishings.
 Downstairs also features coral pavers and a fully installed privacy garden using original bricks found in the cellar.
 A downstairs floating staircase,designed by renowned architect Simons Young, is accented by reclaimed wood from the home's original heart of pine floor boards.
 The staircase throughout the house features hand-carved stenciling.
 Unique to this property is the enclosure of the arched entryway, originally completed in 1947.
 This formerly open passage now seamlessly connects the home's kitchen, garden, and living areas.

 The second floor ballroom is a showpiece of the home.
 With high ceilings and ample natural light, this room impresses with its original fireplace and David Hoffman designed shutters.
 The master bedroom has a delightful antique fireplace, and the property's third floor can be enclosed for an additional bedroom or walk-in closet.